z-yilectronic/Thesis_LakeVictoria/README.md

 # Thesis_LakeVictoria
-For my Msc thesis on sedimentary DNA from lake Victoria.
+For my Msc thesis on sedimentary DNA from Lake Victoria.

 The commands are based on the ancient metagenomic analysis pipeline Holi(https://github.com/miwipe/Holi/tree/main/bin)